 \subsection{Functional Estimation Stage}

-In this subsection, we describe the functional estimation stage of our proposed SAPDEMI method, i.e., estimating the functional values and their derivatives from the noisy data $\mathcal D$ in \eqref{equ: noisy data}.
-These derivatives include the derivatives with respect to the spatial variable $x$ and the derivatives with respect to the temporal variable $t$.
-In this section, we will take the derivatives with respect to spatial variable $x$ as an example, and the derivatives with respect to the temporal variable $t$ can be derived accordingly.
+In this section, we describe the functional estimation stage of our proposed SAPDEMI method.
+In this stage, we estimate the functional values and their derivatives from the noisy data $\mathcal D$ in \eqref{equ: noisy data}.
+These derivatives include the derivatives with respect to the spatial/temporal variable $x/t$.
+We take derivatives with respect to the spatial variable $x$ as an example; the derivatives with respect to the temporal variable $t$ can be derived similarly.